-Miami City is the cultural, economic and financial centre of Florida in the United States.
+Miami City is the cultural, economic, and financial center of Florida in the United States.
 A 2019 estimate of the population of the city makes it the sixth most densely populated city in the United States.
 Miami’s metro area has the largest urban economy in Florida with a GDP of $344.9 billion as of 2017.

-In terms of human capital, information exchange, business activity, cultural experience and political engagement, Miami ranks 31st among the global cities.
-In a 2018 UBS Study of 77 global cities, Miami was the third-richest city in terms of the purchasing power.
+In terms of human capital, information exchange, business activity, cultural experience, and political engagement, The city ranks 31st among the global cities.
+In a 2018 UBS Study of 77 global cities, Miami was the third-richest city in terms of purchasing power.

 The Cityscape –

-The city of Miami is roughly divided into four parts, the north, south, west and the Downtown Area.
-Downtown Miami forms the heart of the city and is on the eastern side with neighborhoods such as Brickell, Virginia Key, Watson Island and PortMiami.
+The city is roughly divided into four parts, the north, south, west, and the Downtown Area.
+Downtown Miami forms the heart of the city and is on the eastern side with neighborhoods such as Brickell, Virginia Key, Watson Island, and PortMiami.

 Economy of Miami –

-Being a centre of commerce and finance, the city of Miami boasts a strong international business community.
-Considering the level of presence of global corporate service organizations, Miami is considered as an Alpha World City.
-Its Gross Metropolitan Product is $257 billion, which ranks it 11th in the States and 20th in the world.
+Being a center of commerce and finance, the city boasts a strong international business community.
+Considering the level of presence of global corporate service organizations, The city is considered as an Alpha World City.
+It’s Gross Metropolitan Product is $257 billion, which ranks it 11th in the States and 20th in the world.

-Since Miami is close to Latin America, it also serves as the headquarters of Latin American operations for as much as 1400 multinational corporations.
+Since The city is close to Latin America, it also serves as the headquarters of Latin American operations for as many as 1400 multinational corporations.
 These include AIG, American Airlines, Cisco Systems, Disney, ExxonMobil, FedEx, Kraft Foods, LEO Pharma Americas, Microsoft, Yahoo!, Oracle, Sony, Symantec, Visa, and Walmart.

-Miami is well-known for its vibrant culture.
-Because of its young age and massive growth, Miami is also called as the Magic City.
+The city is well-known for its vibrant culture.
+Because of its young age and massive growth, Miami is also called the Magic City.

-The city of Miami houses many entertainment venues, theatres, museums, parks and performing arts centers.
+The city houses many entertainment venues, theatres, museums, parks, and performing arts centers.
 The newest addition to Miami’s many entertainment venues is the Adrienne Arsht Center for the Performing Arts, home of the Florida Grand Opera.

 Miami International Film Festival is a celebrated event, which is held in the first week of March for 10 days.
 Independent international and American films are screened across the city and celebrated for the artiste.
-The city also attracts a number of musicians, singers, actors, dancers and also orchestral players for which the city has orchestras, symphonies and performing arts conservatories.
+The city also attracts several musicians, singers, actors, dancers, and also orchestral players for which the city has orchestras, symphonies, and performing arts conservatories.

-The city is also a fashion enthusiast, and a home to several models and some top modeling agencies of the world.
-It hosts a number of fashion shows including the Miami Fashion Week and the Mercedes-Benz Fashion Week Miami.
+The city is also a fashion enthusiast and a home to several models and some top modeling agencies of the world.
+It hosts several fashion shows including the Miami Fashion Week and the Mercedes-Benz Fashion Week Miami.

-The diverse population of Miami reflects in the cuisine of the city; although it has a heavy influence from the Caribbean and Latin American cuisines.
-By combining these two cuisines with the American cuisine, the city has formed its own style of cooking popularly known as Floribbean cuisine.
+The diverse population of The city reflects in the cuisine of the city; although it has a heavy influence from the Caribbean and Latin American cuisines.
+By combining these two cuisines with American cuisine, the city has formed its style of cooking popularly known as Floribbean cuisine.

 One of the major bowl games in the College Football Playoff of the NCAA is the Orange Bowl.
 It is played at the Hard Rock Stadium every year, which also hosted the Super Bowl.

-When you talk about Miami the Magic city, how can you not talk about the beautiful beaches and tropical weather?
+When you talk about The city the Magic city, how can you not talk about the beautiful beaches and tropical weather?
 The weather allows for year-round outdoor activities.
-Boating, sailing and fishing are among the famous outdoor activities because of the marinas, rivers, bays, canals and the Atlantic Ocean.
+Boating, sailing, and fishing are among the famous outdoor activities because of the marinas, rivers, bays, canals, and the Atlantic Ocean.
 Biscayne Bay is a hot spot for snorkeling and scuba diving because of the presence of coral reefs.